Skip to main content

 Spring: Renewal and Cherry Blossoms

 Spring is one of the most iconic times to visit Japan.
-Cities and parks come alive with cherry blossoms, creating a short but unforgettable season of colour and celebration.
+From March to early April, cherry blossoms (sakura) bloom across cities, parks, and temples, creating a brief but unforgettable season of colour and celebration.
+Spring brings soft temperatures and a comfortable climate, making outdoor activities pleasant.

 • Soft temperatures and comfortable weather